reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 ## Loading Users

 We're now fetching and displaying our list of posts.
-But, if we look at the posts, there's a problem: they all now say "Unknown User" as the authors:
+But, if we look at the posts, there's a problem: they all now say "Unknown author" as the authors:

 ![Unknown post authors](/img/tutorials/essentials/posts-unknownAuthor.png)